droberts-ada/blog-drafts/teaching-inheritance/inheritance.md

 ## Ada's Approach to Inheritance

-The instructional team at Ada has been unhappy with our approach to inheritance for a while now, but haven't quite known what to do about it.
+The instructional team at Ada has been unhappy with our approach to inheritance for a while now, but we haven't quite known what to do about it.
 Now that we've done some research and formalized our engineering and pedagogical intuition, here's the approach we've come up with:

 - Simple examples and accessible metaphors are fine for [introducing syntax and semantics](https://github.com/Ada-Developers-Academy/textbook-curriculum/blob/master/02-intermediate-ruby/object-inheritance.md), though as Reges and Stepp demonstrate they don't have to be completely unrealistic.
 - Common idioms like abstract classes and the template method pattern should be introduced as soon as the basic syntax is understood. **TODO CURRICULUM LINK**